chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_open_source.rst

       $ sudo chef-server-ctl restart

-Upgrade to |chef server osc| Server 11 from 10.x
+Upgrade from |chef server osc| 10.x
 =====================================================
 Upgrading to |chef server 11| from |chef server 10| is a relatively simple process: install the |chef server 11| and then move the data from |chef server 10| to the new one.
 Because the |chef server 10| database is |couch db| and the |chef server 11| database is |postgresql|, the data cannot be moved directly.
 Instead, use the following |knife| subcommands: